Biography

 Judy Ward was elected to represent the 30th district in the Pennsylvania Senate on November 6, 2018 after serving two terms representing the interests of local communities in the Pennsylvania House of Representatives’ 80th District.

-Judy is a Registered Nurse, a former small business owner, and the development, professional, and wellness coordinator for Ward Transport and Logistics.
+Judy is a Registered Nurse, as well as a former small business owner, development professional and wellness coordinator for Ward Transport and Logistics.

 A lifelong resident of Blair County, Judy graduated from Hollidaysburg High School and the Altoona Hospital School of Nursing.